peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

         int length,
         PeterO.Numbers.EContext ctx);

 Creates a binary float from a string that represents a number.
-Note that if the string contains a negative exponent, the resulting value might not be exact.
-However, the resulting binary float will contain enough precision to accurately convert it to a 32-bit or 64-bit floating point number (float or double).The format of the string generally consists of:
+Note that if the string contains a negative exponent, the resulting value might not be exact, in which case the resulting binary float will be an approximation of this decimal number's value.The format of the string generally consists of:

  * An optional plus sign ("+" , U+002B) or minus sign ("-", U+002D) (if '-' , the value is negative.)